FDD Item 19 Financial Performance Representations

 From a franchise sales perspective and from a legal perspective, financial performance representations are important.
-From a franchise sales perspective, they will provide prospective franchisees with important validating factors and metrics for comparison with competing franchise brands.
+From a franchise sales perspective, they provide prospective franchisees with important validating factors and metrics for comparison with competing franchise brands.
 Franchise brokers are also extremely interested in financial performance representations and typically favor brands that maintain favorable data.
-From a legal perspective, including a financial performance representation serves to insulate a brand from false franchise claims, i.e., where a franchisee claims that although the FDD did not include a financial performance representation, the franchisor or the franchisor’s agent orally disclosed information to them.
+From a legal perspective, including a financial performance representation serves to insulate a brand from false franchise claims, i.e., where a franchisee claims that although the FDD did not include a financial performance representation the franchisor or the franchisor’s agent orally disclosed information to them.

 There are many reasons why you may not be able to make a financial performance representation.
 Some reasons may include the inability to document or verify your information, or inconsistencies that may exist between your internal data and other reported data.
 Although it is always better to have a quality financial performance representation, many start-up and established brands do not make Item 19 financial performance representations and still achieve significant franchise sales.
 The impact of not including an Item 19 financial performance representation will depend on your internal sales team, your business, the industry that you operate in, and whether or not your competitors include Item 19 financial performance representations in their FDDs.
-If you cannot include Item 19 in your initial FDD, we recommend that over time (whether one, two, or three years later), you engage in a record-keeping process that will enable you to include a quality financial performance representation.
-Keep in mind that as franchisees establish their own franchise outlets, you will also need to include franchisee data.
+If you cannot include Item 19 financial performance representations in your initial FDD, we recommend that, over time (whether one, two, or three years later), you engage in a record-keeping process that will enable you to include quality financial performance representations.
+Keep in mind that as franchisees establish and open their own franchise outlets, you will also need to include franchisee data.

 What About Franchisee Data?